ATV Trail Riding in Minnesota!

 For the adventure and thrill seekers…..get on those ATV’s and ride!
 Loon Point Resort is located in the George Washington State Forest where you have hundreds of acres of forest roads and designated ATV trails to ride.

 DNR map for the George Washington State Forest listing trails and forest roads – we can provide you with a copy of this map.
+We also have maps of all the other ATV trails.

 The Thistledew Trails are a 25-mile system consisting of a north and south loop located within George Washington State Forest with connections to forest roads.
 The trail passes through rolling hills of mature pine and aspen forest.
 Both loops are managed for ATV and horseback riding, so please watch for other riders.
 The Thistledew Trails are about 40 minutes north of the resort.
 We can provide you with a map and directions to get there.
 When you’re done riding for the day stop by the Junction Bar & Grill (just 5 miles away from the trail parking area) for a bite to eat – home of the famous Rodeo Burger!!!